DataBassGit/AgentForge/docs/Agents/AgentMethods.md

 # Agent Methods

 Welcome to the Agent Methods documentation!
-In this section, we'll walk you through the key methods within the `Agent` class which are the most relevant for creating SubAgents.
-Understanding these methods will help you customize and extend the capabilities of your SubAgents effectively.
+In this section, we'll walk you through the key methods within the `Agent` base class which are the most relevant for creating [Custom Agents](CustomAgents.md).
+Understanding these methods will help you customize and extend the capabilities of your agents effectively.

 ---

-## 📌 Important Note: Dual Purpose of Methods
+## 📌 Important Note: The Essence of Agents

-All the methods outlined in this documentation are designed with two primary objectives:
+All the methods outlined in this documentation serve a dual purpose:

-1. **SubAgent Customization**: These methods serve as access points for customizing SubAgents.
+1. **Customization & Specialization**: These methods act as access points for specialization.
 You can override them to implement specific functionalities without changing the entire code base.
+This allows each subclass to be a specialized version of the base `Agent` class, extending or modifying its behaviors.

-2. **Default Behavior**: The methods also act as the default behavior for agents.
-Creating a new SubAgent can be as simple as defining a new SubAgent class and its prompts, without necessarily modifying the default behavior inherited from the agent super class.
+2. **Default Behavior & Streamlining**: The methods also serve as the default behavior for any agent, making the creation of new agents incredibly streamlined.
+Just create a new subclass of the `Agent` class, add its prompts, and you're good to go!

+In other words, The `Agent` base class serves as a generic agent, while each subclass is a specialized agent.

-For more details on how to create and customize SubAgents, see [SubAgents Documentation](SubAgentCreation.md).
+For more details on how to create and specialize agents, see [Custom Agents](CustomAgents.md).

 ---